andresoviedo/google-drive-ftp-adapter/README.md

 Run it:
-* Compile maven project and then run the Main.class.
+* Compile maven project and then run the 'org.andresoviedo.apps.gdrive_ftp_adapter.Main.class'.
 * Use ftp://user:user@localhost/ from your application to to connect to your google drive.
 * A Google authorization dialog will ask you to allow application to acces your files.
 Click "OK".